csev/dj4e-market/README.md

     #     }
     # }

 Add an entry to point Django at your newly created MySQL database.
-In this example, your PythonAnywhere account is `drchuck` and the database you created is `market` and the password you set for the database is `phone_153742`.
-Change the sample values below to match the values for your database.
+In this example DATABASES value, your PythonAnywhere account is `drchuck` and the database you created is `market` and the password you set for the database is `phone_153742`.
+Change the sample values below to match the values for your MySQL database.

     DATABASES = {
         'default': {